Nona9614/spreadsheet-light/README.md

   // If the string comes from contains a not well formatted file,
   // here can be set to true if there is not ending character there
   hasEndCharacter: false,
-  // This flag allows you find possible issues in your CSV content
-  strictMode: true,
   // If your content contains headers set this to true
   hasHeaders: false,
-  // Avoids repeating the algorithm when parsing the same string
-  memoize: true,
-  // Allow transformation from text to JSON or Arrays objects
-  transform: true,
   // The function to serialize special strings when transforming values
   serializer: String,
 };